0 Connecticut Citizen Election Audit Coalition

 When will I find out my assignment?

 Our goal is to have all the dates, times, and locations of the audits as soon as we can.
 Although the audits are public, there are no advanced notice requirements in the law.
-We will be asking the registrars involved to provide dates well in advance of the audits.
+The Secretary of the State's procedures requires three days notice.
+We will be asking the registrars involved to provide dates well in advance of the audit.
+We will notify you as soon as we can, but sometimes there is only a short notice.
+We will understand if you cannot attend an audit on short notice, or something important has come up after you signed up.

 When will the training be held and when will I receive the Observer's Kit?